utopia-rise/fmod-gdextension/README.md

 This will generate `libGodotFmod.osx.dylib` in `fmod-gdnative/bin` folder.

 Be aware that osx is a bit tricky with dynamic library loading.
 [This link](https://blogs.oracle.com/dipol/dynamic-libraries,-rpath,-and-mac-os) explains how to load dynamic dependencies on OSX.
-By default the GDNative will look for fmod libraries in a `lib` folder relative to its path when loading the game or the engine.
+By default the GDNative will look for fmod libraries in a `libs` folder relative to its path when loading the game or the engine.
 We will describe it in the installing module section.
 Otherwise, if you want to change that loading path, you can add this parameter `fmod-lib-install-path="path to fmod dll"`.